Do you understand the difference between chipping vs pitching? If not, you are not alone.

 - For the longer chip shots, you probably want to use a club that hits the ball farther like a mid to long iron.
 At times, on longer chip shots, you may even use a wood or hybrid.
 That decision comes down to comfortability.

 - On shorter chip shots, you have the option of hitting a wedge as well because you can get it to roll out.
+(A small minority of players use a club called a chipper, if you are really struggling you may want to head over to our full article on golf chippers.)

 One other factor to consider is spin.